Early retirement 101: what retiring early means for your investment strategy

 That’s where streamlining your investment accounts will help to simplify your life.

 After all, your main financial goal for retirement should be to make things as easy and stress-free as possible.
-“That’s why it’s so important to speak with a financial planner anytime there’s a major life change,” states Karen Hubbard, Regional Vice-President—Client Advisory Services at Educators Financial Group.
+“That’s why it’s so important to speak with a financial planner anytime there’s a major life change,” states Karen Hubbard, Vice President—Client Advisory Services at Educators Financial Group.
 “If you’re a pre-retiree, this is particularly important as you’ll need to determine your cash needs over the next few years (in line with your current situation and future goals).
 Leveraging the expertise of a financial planner, especially one with educator-specific insight, can help you to develop a tax-efficient withdrawal strategy.
 This will ensure a smoother financial transition into the next chapter of your life.”

 You’ll also want to make sure you’re drawing from the right investment account, at the right time.